Antonio J. Benítez: Third Peronist government

 Newly elected president Héctor Cámpora and his cabinet, including Benítez (centre-right).

-Following the return of democracy to Argentina and the election of Peronist Héctor Cámpora to the presidency in 1973, Benítez was once again appointed as Minister of Justice in the national cabinet.
+Following the return of democracy to Argentina and the election of Peronist Héctor Cámpora to the presidency in 1973, Benítez was once again appointed Minister of Justice in the national cabinet.
 Benítez remained in the position following the resignation of Cámpora mere months after being sworn in, during the interim presidency of Senate president Raúl Lastiri, and later (following his return from exile), under Juan Perón himself.
 Later, after Perón's death in 1974, Benítez served under his widow (and vice president-turned-president) Isabel Perón, who also had him appointed Minister of the Interior.
 Benítez briefly served in this position until his resignation mere weeks later on 11 August 1975.

-Following the 1976 coup d'état, Isabel Perón was deposed and peronists suffered persecution once again at the hands of the military régime.
+Following the 1976 coup d'état, Isabel Perón was deposed and Peronists suffered persecution once again at the hands of the military régime.
 Benítez was detained and summarily condemned to prison under Acta institucional N° 2.
 He was imprisoned for two years at the Magdalena military prison, until he was granted house arrest due to his advanced age.
 He remained under house arrest well into the dictatorship, and was only released shortly before the end of the National Reorganization Process in 1983.